FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 pattern for creating the Abstract Syntactic Tree of a loop.

-Another programmer, whose nickname is *akavel*, I believe his true name is Mateusz Czapliński, prefer to use the tree constructor directly.
+Another programmer, whose nickname is *akavel*, I believe his true name is Mateusz Czapliński, prefers to use the tree constructor directly.

 Languages such as Lisp and Scheme use the same kind of